 Ans.
 The price caps have to be determined keeping in mind the fact that the prices of the channels of the pay Broadcasters at wholesale level to the DPOs are around 10% of the presently notified RIO rates.
-The mechanism of arriving at a genre average and applying a discount to take it close to the actual realisation of 10% while allowing a profit margin on top of it may be a feasible method.
+An appropriate statistical formula has to be applied for determining the maximum and minimum ceiling on the basis of the prevalent wholesale price.